joliencremers/bpnreg/cran-comments.md

    See 'Writing portable packages' in the 'Writing R Extensions' manual.

-This is a known false positive on windows.
-It did not occur on the CRAN winbuilder or on Ubuntu.
+This is a known false positive on Windows.
+It did not occur on the CRAN win-builder or on Ubuntu.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.